FailAcademy/learning/wdp-vancouver/_slides/week-08/01b-intro-to-angular.md

 # JSON API

-You'l be using a custom JSON Api to build aout parts of your project.
+You'll be using a custom *JSON API* to build parts of your project.
 Install the Postman app if you have not already.
 Postman is a tool for making web requests (like a web browser).<br/>

 ### **Terminology to know:** <br/>